-A coupled parabolic-hyperbolic system of partial differential equations modelling the interaction of a fluid and a membrane is considered.
+Abstract A coupled parabolic-hyperbolic system of partial differential equations modelling the interaction of a fluid and a membrane is considered.
 The model is reformulated as an abstract Cauchy problem and thereby constructing a semigroup for the evolution.
 This is done by eliminating the pressure.
 The system is stabilized through a feedback force applied to the membrane incorporating a time delay.
-The spectral properties and stability are considered under suitable conditions on the fluid viscosity, damping and delay factors.
+The spectral properties and stability are considered under suitable conditions on the fluid viscosity, damping coefficient and delay coefficient.